-HOW PLAYER MAY BE BROUGHT DOWN.
+HOW PLAYER MAY BE BROUGHT DOWN

-19. A player, when running with the ball or standing still with the ball, can be fairly met by an opponent and brought down by the use of the hip, shoulder, chest, arms, open hands, or arms crossed with open palms.
+19. A player, when running with the ball or standing still with the ball, can be fairly met by an opponent and brought down by the use of the hip, shoulder, chest, arms, or open hands.

-PLAYERS WITHIN FIVE YARDS OF BALL.
+PLAYERS WITHIN FIVE YARDS OF BALL

-20. A player when standing still may legitimately be pushed in the chest or side, or shouldered by an opponent if the ball is not more than five yards away in the air or on the ground.
+20. A player, when standing still, may legitimately be pushed in the chest or side, or shouldered by an opponent if the ball is not more than five yards away in the air or on the ground.

-REPLACING THE BALL.
+REPLACING THE BALL

-21. A player who has placed the ball for a place kick may replace the ball.
+21. A player who has placed the ball for a place kick may re-place the ball.

-KICKING OFF FROM BEHIND.
+KICKING OFF FROM BEHIND

-22. (i.)
-When a behind has been won, any player on the defending side shall kick it off from within any part of the space indicated by the goal line and the kick off lines.

-(ii.)
-When the ball is being kicked off from behind, no player of the opposing side shall be allowed to come within ten yards of the kick off lines.

-(iii.)
-In kicking off from behind, the ball shall be kicked clear from hand and foot.
+- 22. (i) When a behind has been won, any player on the defending side shall kick it off from within any part of the space indicated by the goal line and the kick off lines. - (ii) When the ball is being kicked off from behind, no player of the opposing side shall be allowed to come within ten yards of the kick-off lines. - (iii) In kicking off from behind, the ball shall be kicked clear from hand and foot.

-UMPIRES' DRESSING ROOM.
+UMPIRES' DRESSING ROOM

-23. (i.)
-No persons other than the umpires and their trainers officiating in the match shall enter the umpires' dressing room while the umpires are there.

-(ii.)
-Each umpire is individually responsible for seeing that this law is observed, and must report to the controlling body any person who commits a breach thereof.

-(iii.)
-Umpires infringing against this Law may be dealt with as the controlling body thinks fit.
+- 23. (i) No persons other than the umpires and their trainers officiating in the match shall enter the umpires' dressing room while the umpires are there.
+The provisions of this Law do not apply to members of an Umpires' Appointment Board or other persons authorised by the controlling body to select and appoint umpires to matches. - (ii) Each umpire is individually responsible for seeing that this Law is observed and must report to the controlling body any person who commits a breach thereof. - (iii) Umpires infringing against this Law may be dealt with as the controlling body thinks fit.

-PRACTICE AS TO PROVIDING BALL.S.
+PRACTICE AS TO PROVIDING BALLS